2nd Jul 2018

 We don’t want to be dramatic but we are head over heels about birch faced plywood at the minute.

-Plywood has become a very popular material for interiors for a number of reasons.
-It is extremely versatile, you can use it for ceilings, cladding, cabinetry, furniture and even outside walls.
+Plywood, in particular, Birch faced ply, has become a very popular material for interiors in recent years for a number of the following reasons.
+It is an extremely versatile material, you can use it for a whole range of purposes from ceilings and cladding, to cabinetry, furniture and even outside walls.
 The wood has a soft neutral, almost white at times, colour highlighted by a light natural grain.
 The warmth of the wood is an ideal contrast with cold materials such as concrete and steel.
 This works really well in contemporary and industrial style designs that favour a minimal look but still want to mix materials and finishes.
 Birch ply can be left natural with a clear lacquer or stain giving the surface a smooth rich sheen.
 Alternatively is can be stained or painted if you choose, in the almost unlimited paint finishes available.

 We have used Birch faced plywood in a number of projects recently across The Barr Group, including a soon to be revealed kitchen, pictured here during the fitting stage where Birch ply door fronts with J handle detail have been fitted to the oak dovetail drawers.
 ‘The Pod’, as featured on Buster & Punch, where it was extensively used throughout the kitchen ,internal joinery and on the walls and ceilings to spectacular effect.

-We even choose to use Birch faced ply as the primary timber for the internal fit out of the new BarrJoinery office.
+We like the feel and the finish so much we actually choose to use Birch faced ply as the primary timber for the internal fit-out of the new BarrJoinery office.
+(We wish it was always as clutter free as you see here!)

 Plywood even became the subject of a 2017 exhibition at London's V&A museum a history of plywood through over 120 objects.
-Starting in the 1850s and progressing to present day, ranging from the body of a plane to door handles.
-The exhibition wanted to represent a timeline of the material's development and reputation.
+Starting right back in the 1850s and progressing to the present day, exhibits ranged from the enormous body of a plane to intricate door handles.
+The exhibition wanted to represent a timeline of the material's development and reputation, and how it continues to innovate the design industries.

 Plywood, not specifically the birch variety, is also back at the forefront of the construction industry with the development of cross-laminated timber, an engineered wood with thick laminations that is allowing architects to build taller than ever without the need for steel or concrete.